 The Group's parcels of land are located in Metro Manila and some major provinces.
-As of December 31, 2013 and 2012, the aggregate fair market values of the properties amounted to P134 and P120, respectively, determined by independent appraisers, is higher than their carrying values, considering recent market transactions and specific conditions related to the parcels of land as determined by NVRC.
+As of December 31, 2014 and 2013, the aggregate fair market values of the properties amounted to P134, determined by independent appraisers in 2013 using market approach, is higher than their carrying values, considering recent market transactions and specific conditions related to the parcels of land as determined by NVRC.